Seen on:

 Fliff taxes FAQs

 Yes.
-Any cash prizes or gift cards you redeem from Fliff are taxable by the IRS.
+Any real prizes or gift cards you redeem from Fliff are taxable by the IRS.
 You must report the full value of those prizes on your federal (and if applicable, state) tax return.

 ❌ Does Fliff charge or withhold taxes?